assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft6.md

         The server's public signing key.
 Used to choose what virtual server to connect to in cases when there are many to choose from.

-    1   TicketSize, OPT.
-        Size of the following ticket in bytes.
-        Allowed value range: 0-127.

-    x   Ticket, OPT.
-        A ticket received from the server in the previous session between this particular client and server.
-        The ticket data MUST NOT be interpreted by the client, except for the ticket size.
-        The exact interpretation of the bytes is up to the server.
-See separate documentation.

     **** M1/Header ****